cbryant24/chapivia/src/components/element/README.md

 Use the `Animated` component that is exported to add animations to an element.
 To define the animations provide an object to the animations props.

-`animation_fill_mode` property accepts `none | forwards | backwards | both | initial | inherit;` if none is provided the default value `none` will be used.
+[ADD EXAMPLE OF OBJECTS WITH THESE ANIMATIONS PROPERTIES] `animation_fill_mode` property accepts `none | forwards | backwards | both | initial | inherit;` if none is provided the default value `none` will be used.

 `animation_timing_function` property accepts `linear | ease | ease-in | ease-out | ease-in-out | step-start | step-end | steps(int, start|end) | cubic-bezier(n,n,n,n) | initial | inherit` if none is provided the default value of `ease` will be used.